WazeDev/wme-search-for-closure/README.md

 # wme-search-for-closure
-Adds a search icon to find closures for a segment.
+Adds a search icon/button to find closures on a selected segment using Google Search.